 Unique April Highlights

-The Everest region in April is the most visual at the most striking.
+The Everest region in April is the most visually striking.
 Rhododendrons provide color along trails in the form of bright reds and pinks against the snow-capped peaks.
-Morning views from Namche Bazaar, Tengboche Monastery or even the Everest View Hotel offer stunning panoramas of Everest, Lhotse and Ama Dablam.
-The cultural experiences in the Sherpa villages, the interaction with the locals and visits to monasteries supplement the trek.
-Trails are not as heavy as during October and thus April is a quiet yet a colorful trekking season.
+Morning views from Namche Bazaar, Tengboche Monastery, or even the Everest View Hotel offer stunning panoramas of Everest, Lhotse, and Ama Dablam.
+The cultural experiences in Sherpa villages, interactions with locals, and visits to monasteries complement the trek.
+Trails are not as crowded as in October, so April is a quiet yet colorful trekking season.

 Travel Considerations

-Trekkers are required to begin early to avoid the cloudy appearance in the morning and carry down jackets to deal with the fluctuating temperatures.
-Hydration is very crucial and acclimatization is slow to prevent altitude sickness.
-Purchasing of permits such as Sagarmatha National Park entry must be in advance.
-Sunglasses, sunscreen and trekking poles are recommended.
+Trekkers are required to start early to avoid the morning cloudiness and to carry down jackets to deal with the fluctuating temperatures.
+Hydration is very crucial, and acclimatization is slow to prevent altitude sickness.
+Permit purchases, such as Sagarmatha National Park entry permits, must be made in advance.
+Sunglasses, sunscreen, and trekking poles are recommended.
 Booking accommodation in peak season ensures that you have good stops along the trail.

 Annapurna Region in April: Weather & Trekking Conditions